-Stakeholders has been advised to push for the establishment of a National Policy on Tourism to strategically build a fulcrum for the development and promotion of a sustainable tourism sector that will grow the Nigerian economy.
+Stakeholders have been advised to push for establishing a National Policy on Tourism to strategically build a fulcrum for developing and promoting a sustainable tourism sector that will grow the Nigerian economy.

-Prof Ikupolati explained that for tourism to drive the economy, there must be strategic planning of the tourism industry in Nigeria in a way that there will be a development of priorities based on strategies for planning developing and marketing of Nigeria as tourist destination.
+Prof. Ikupolati explained that for tourism to drive the economy, the tourism industry in Nigeria must be strategically planned so that priorities based on strategies for planning, developing, and marketing Nigeria as a tourist destination will be developed.

-He said the strategic plan must include the 7Ps of Tourism, which include product, price, place promotion, process, physical evidence, people, adding that improvement in security situation in and the creation of an enabling environment for rapid growth and development of tourism in Nigeria, government policies specifically targeted to tourism development in Nigeria.
+He said the strategic plan must include the 7Ps of Tourism: product, price, place promotion, process, physical evidence, and people.
+He added that improving the security situation and creating an enabling environment for rapid growth and development of tourism in Nigeria require government policies that are explicitly targeted at tourism development in Nigeria.

-To make this practical bid a worthwhile, Prof Ikupolati said “Federation of Tourism Association of Nigeria (FTAN), must set up a Tourism Action Plan Committee for engaging, empowering and enabling tourism stakeholders in Nigeria toward reinventing the wheels of tourism development in Nigeria.
+To make this practical bid worthwhile, Prof Ikupolati said “Federation of Tourism Association of Nigeria (FTAN) must set up a Tourism Action Plan Committee for engaging, empowering and enabling tourism stakeholders in Nigeria toward reinventing the wheels of tourism development in Nigeria.

 According to him “The Committee will develop a framework for tourism development through effective budgeting and funding of tourism activities and templates for tourism stakeholders in Nigeria as well as develop a capacity building template for tourism budgeting and funding.”

-He identifies budgeting and funding as one of the most important financial habits the industry can adopt, to improve it currently dismay performance, adding that it will help the industry to achieve their financial goals, keeping the industry from getting financially overwhelmed, and even helping them avoid or get out of debt.
+He identifies budgeting and funding as one of the most important financial habits the industry can adopt to improve its currently dismaying performance.
+He adds that they will help the industry achieve its financial goals, prevent it from becoming financially overwhelmed, and even help it avoid or get out of debt.

-Ikupolati re-emphasized that culture and tourism can contribute significantly to the economic development of Nigeria if government can provide platform and enabling environment for the promotion and development of culture and tourism in Nigeria.
+Ikupolati reemphasized that culture and tourism can contribute significantly to Nigeria’s economic development if the government provides a platform and enabling environment for their promotion and development.

-“Also building collaboration with the private sector (PPP arrangements) to promote culture and tourism in Nigeria government should therefore increase funding to tourism agencies and rejig their operations, so as to increase their contributions to national development.
+“Also, building collaboration with the private sector (PPP arrangements) to promote culture and tourism in Nigeria, the government should, therefore, increase funding for tourism agencies and rejig their operations to increase their contributions to national development.

-Giving an overview of government budget on tourism, the keynote speaker said “Nigeria recorded a total of five million tourists in 2021, ranking 35th in the world in absolute terms.
-The fact that larger countries regularly perform better in a comparison of the absolute number of guests is obvious.
+Giving an overview of the government budget for tourism, the keynote speaker said, “Nigeria recorded a total of five million tourists in 2021, ranking 35th in the world in absolute terms.
+The fact that larger countries regularly perform better than the absolute number of guests is evident.

 “By putting the tourist numbers in relation to the population of Nigeria, the result is much more comparable picture; with 0.025 tourists per resident, Nigeria ranked 164th in the world.
 In Western Africa, it ranked 8th.